Jean Ichbiah

-Jean David Ichbiah (25 March 1940 – 26 January 2007) was a French computer scientist and the initial chief designer (1977–1983) of Ada, a general-purpose, strongly typed programming language with certified validated compilers.
+Jean David Ichbiah (25 March 1940 – 26 January 2007) was a French computer scientist.
+From 1977 to 1983, he was the chief designer of Ada, a general-purpose, strongly typed programming language with certified validated compilers.

 Early life

 Ichbiah was a descendant of Greek and Turkish Jews from Thessaloniki who emigrated to France.

 Career

+In 1980, he founded the Company Alsys.
 From 1972 to 1974, he worked on designing an experimental system implementation language called LIS, based on Pascal and Simula.
-(He had been chairman of the Simula User's Group.)
-He was also one of the founding members of IFIP WG 2.4 on Systems Implementation Languages.
+He had been chairman of the Simula User's Group and was one of the founding members of IFIP WG 2.4 on Systems Implementation Languages.